ccli8/NuMaker-mbed-ce-Cellular-example/README.md

 This example is modified from mbed-os-example-cellular.

+Before build the example, please notice

+1. If run SIM7020, please use Mbed-OS 5.13.1 and later.

-Before build the example, please add the cellular device support in mbed_app.json.
+2. Add the cellular device support in mbed_app.json as below.

 For SIMCOM SIM7020, please add the first two configurations.
 The drivers.uart-serial-rxbuf-size should be MAX_PACKET_SIZE*2+100.
     "target_overrides": {